Brayden Tracey

-Brayden Tracey (born May 28, 2001) is a Canadian professional ice hockey winger who currently plays for HC Slovan Bratislava in the Slovak Extraliga (Slovak).
+Brayden Tracey (born May 28, 2001) is a Canadian professional ice hockey winger who currently plays for Mora IK in the HockeyAllsvenskan (Allsv).
 He has previously played with the Anaheim Ducks of the National Hockey League (NHL).

 Playing career

 Tracey played his Midget AAA hockey with the Calgary Northstars.
 He was selected by the Moose Jaw Warriors of the Western Hockey League (WHL) in the first round, 21st overall, of the 2016 WHL bantam draft.
 He made two appearances in the 2018 WHL playoffs for the Warriors before establishing himself as a regular on the Warriors in the 2018–19 WHL season, scoring a 36 goals to lead all WHL rookies and 81 points, leading all rookies across the Canadian Hockey League in 66 games.
 He was named the Eastern Conference Rookie of the Year and WHL Rookie of the Year.
 He returned to Moose Jaw for the 2019–20 WHL season, where he was named an alternate captain by the team.
 He appeared in 28 games with the Warriors, registering 38 points, before being traded to the Victoria Royals on January 9, 2020.
 However, due to the pandemic, the WHL playoffs were cancelled that season.
 He finished the season with 23 points in 24 games with Victoria.
 The following season was also abbreviated due to the pandemic, and Tracey, who had spent the first part of the year in the American Hockey League (AHL), returned to join the Royals.
 In 22 games with the Royals, he scored 21 points.